SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-02-coronavirus-winter-of-our-discontent.md

   need, _just to stay alive_.
 So get a flu shot, and get out of their way.
 It's covered by all reasonable insurance and Medicare.
 Even if not covered, it's like \$20 at your local drugstore.
 You got this.
 Just do it.
-- __Lay in some extra food &amp; prescription medications if you need them.__  In case of another lockdown or &mdash; Heaven forbid &mdash; civil unrest, you'll be glad you don't have to go out.
-A bit of home preparedness now will let you relax a bit in the coming weeks.
 - __Vote, dammit!__  Look, it really matters that you vote.
 You already know my opinion, but really: you can't possibly be _undecided_, can you?
 Even if you're a lifelong Republican just now awakening to the damage accrued since Reagan&hellip; well, get over it and vote that sort